 At the Castle Club, you also find three of the game’s more normal looking courses, and in order to unlock each one, you have to win a tournament that is hosted at the previous course.
 These courses are alright if you’re in a normal golf game, but this one isn’t.
 And therefore, it’s unlikely that you will be playing the 18-hole tournaments featured on these courses any time after you play through them the first time.
 After you’re done with the offerings of the Castle Club, you are transported to an entirely different universe of sorts, with different rules of its own.

 The Game Play:

 The World Tour mode is the major meat of the gameplay in this game.
 When you begin the tour, you are faced with a number of challenges that will make sure you understand the specific mechanic that the game wants you to grasp – elevation, wind variance and others.
-While most of the Castle Club courses require the use of actual player skill to progress, some of the courses you unlock later in the game can be won through the blatant use of powerups and other items.
+While most of the Castle Club courses require the use of actual player skill to progress, some of the courses you unlock later in the game can be won through the blatant use of power ups and other items.
 After you’ve been taught the appreciation of the finer elements of golf play, this dynamic seems out of place.
 But eventually, you will get used to handling the various power-ups and special items at your disposal, most of which have interesting names like Bob-ombs and Bullet Bills.
-The courses themselves are a lot of fun and have very unique designs.
+The courses themselves are a lot of fun and have unique designs.

 There’s a lot of subtlety in the way the controls are handled in World Tour, and you will come to appreciate the finer details once you start competing in some of the more difficult stages.
-You have to control how much spin you want to put on the ball, how far you want it travel, play around with the fade and draw and also make sure you impart the perfect amount of power to each of your shots.
+You have to control how much spin you want to put on the ball, how far you want it to travel, play around with the fade and draw and also make sure you impart the perfect amount of power to each of your shots.
 A little mistake could mean the difference between a shot that puts you within striking distance of the hole, and one that sees your ball slam into a hurdle.